CoMMALab/rrax/README.md

 # RRAX: A reimplementation of pRRTC through the Jax FFI

-`RRAX` is a CUDA-accelerated implementation of the Parallel Rapidly-exploring Random Tree (pRRTC) motion planning algorithm, designed for integration with PyRoNot's robotics kinematics and collision checking framework.
+`RRAX` is a CUDA-accelerated implementation of the Parallel Rapidly-exploring Random Tree (pRRTC) motion planning algorithm, designed for integration with PyRoFFI's robotics kinematics and collision checking framework.
 See the original pRRTC paper here: [pRRTC paper](https://arxiv.org/abs/2503.06757), and the original code at [pRRTC code](https://github.com/CoMMALab/pRRTC.git).

 ## Key Features